kristjanv001/wb-shop/README.md

 Products are pulled in from the "FakeStore API" and rendered on the server-side (SSR).
 Every product has its own "product page" where users can read the full-length description (the descriptions on the main product cards are truncated).

 The state is managed with Redux.
 In order to avoid the loss of cart items during a refresh, the cart's contents are also stored in the local storage.
+Lodash's throttle method is used to 'throttle' invoking Storage.setItem().

 Firebase is used to authenticate users.
 Only sign up with e-mail and password is available as for now.